 In addition to a competitive base salary, employees value other total compensation elements that help make an offer worthwhile.
 In addition to performance-based short-term incentive plans, profit sharing plans are another way to provide bonus pay for employees.

-Profit Sharing Plans
+What are Profit Sharing Plans?

 In profit sharing plans, payouts are contingent upon the overall financial performance of the organization.
 Typically, companies will use a formula to determine how much of the profits are shared, as well as how they are distributed.
 The performance measures used vary by organization, with consideration usually given to revenue, net income, and earnings per share.
 Profit sharing rewards can be the same amount for all employees or vary based on seniority and tenure.

-In most cases, payouts are based on organizational performance.
+- Payouts are based on organizational performance.
 Without any individual performance measures, low performers could be rewarded equivalently to high performers.

 - Organizational financial results could be affected by external forces.
 Economic, legal, and political factors are generally unrelated to the organization and its employees, but could still have an impact on payouts.